Where is the US-China relationship headed in 2022? | DW | 22.12.2021

 Both sides are becoming increasingly locked in an existential competition to prove which system of governance is superior.
 For China as a rising power, it is state-controlled capitalism and the "rise of the East."

-"Domestic politics will heavily influence both US and Chinese policies in 2022 due to China's 20th Party Congress and the US mid-term elections.
-Therefore, I'm not optimistic that significant progress will be made on any issue," said Glaser.
+"Domestic politics will heavily influence both US and Chinese policies in 2022 due to China's 20th Party Congress and the US midterm elections.
+Therefore, I'm not optimistic that significant progress will be made on any issue," Glaser said.
 "However, if it is in the interests of both countries to make some agreements, that remains possible."

 Edited by: Srinivas Mazumdaru